 Common symptoms of acidity include sore throat, chest pain, heartburn, and dental erosion.
-Some patients also experience dysphagia which is a medical condition characterized by difficulty in swallowing.
+Some acid reflux patients also experience dysphagia, which is a medical condition characterized by difficulty in swallowing.

 Common Risk Factors for Acid Reflux

-Other risk factors for acidity are listed below:
+Other risk factors for acid reflux are listed below:

 - Hiatal hernia: The upper part of the stomach and the lower esophageal sphincter move above the diaphragm when you suffer from hiatal hernia.
 This results in acid moving up the esophagus and is accompanied by heartburn.

 - Being obese and overweight can also cause acidity.